 The "Getting a Job" part of your Working Holiday

 Many of those who come to Japan will already have some savings, as a requirement for obtaining the visa.
-More often than not, funds will be limited and the smart idea is to always have a small flow of income to keep you afloat.
-Another plus to finding employment is that you get a closer look at Japanese culture while also filling up some extra time!
+When you first arrive in Japan you will most likely be either taking some time to travel and explore or you will be focused on getting settled in the city or area that you are planning to spend a portion or all of your working holiday.
+Both travel and getting situated can cost you a pretty penny and more often than not, funds will be limited.
+The smart idea is to always have a small flow of income to keep you afloat.
+As a working holiday visa holder, your main reason for being here isn’t to work so you probably wouldn’t need to work a full-time job to supplement your time and travels out in Japan.
+A simple part-time position is not too hard to find and should meet all your needs.
+On a side note, another plus to finding employment is that you get a closer look at Japanese culture while also filling up some extra time!

 Improve Your Resume